Moffein/SniperClassic/Release/README.md

 	- All primaries can now headshot for an extra 40% TOTAL damage when fully charged.
 		- This can stack with crits.
 		- Extra charge from Backup Mags is considered as overcharging your weapon beyond full charge.
 	- Now remembers zoom level between stages.
+(TODO)

 	*Headshots are restricted to full-charge so that there needs to be an explicit choice between fast uncharged shots or big charged headshots, which helps differentiate him from Railgunner's quickscope-focused gameplay.*

 - Spotter: FEEDBACK
+	- Changed indicator visuals.
-	- Indicator no longer rotates.
+	- Indicator no longer rotates when Spotter is on a target.
 	- Fixed target display size not scaling with screen resolution.
 	- Target display now is located on the target's Weak Point.
 	- Reduced damage transfer from 60% -> 50%